What if you could…

 They form the basis of our belief system and how we view and approach situations.

-In many instances, our filters help achieve success.
-In other aspects, they can limit or create tension and impact our energy.
+Our filters help us achieve success in many instances.
+However, they can also limit us, create tension, and impact our energy.

 These filters shape the way we “show up.”